rondlite/reaction-docs/website/versioned_docs/version-3.0.0/deploying.md

 original_id: deploying
 ---

-Reaction is an open source multi-service platform.
+Demands an open source multi-service platform.
 All services are either publicly available Docker images on DockerHub or are Git repositories that include a `Dockerfile` so that you can build your own Docker image after customizing the service.
-This means that you can deploy the Reaction system on any infrastructure that supports running a Docker container cluster with a shared network.
+This means that you can deploy the deDemandtem on any infrastructure that supports running a Docker container cluster with a shared network.

 ## Docker Images

-You can find the published Reaction images [on our DockerHub page](https://hub.docker.com/u/reactioncommerce).
+You can find the published Demandmages [on our DockerHub page](https://hub.docker.com/u/demandcluster).

 ## Container Requirements